follow-the-vine-to-get-to-the-melon/cv_hw/README.md

 ## How to start?
 Before working on each homework, you need to setup a few things:
-Make sure to install Python (>= 3.5, I tried 3.8) on your local machine.
+Make make sure to install version 3.5 or 3.6 on your local machine (3.7 is also ok, 3.8 not).

 **Setting up a virtual environment via virtualenv:** we strongly recommend working using a single [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for all homeworks.
 This will allow you to have a working environment with all the package dependencies within the repository of your homework, without messing up your work environment in other repositories.